niklasberlin/MIDICRAFT_extended_LED_Feedback/README.md

 # MIDICRAFT extended LED Feedback v1.2
 Lua script for grandMA2 Lighting Consoles to provide LED Feedback on Midi-Controllers from Midicraft

+# Demoshow
+The Demoshow is created with GrandMA2 onPC Version 3.9.60.18 and shows the use of the script with a Midicraft .PUSH

 # ToDo:
 -add possibility to get colors for macros and effects and not only sequences